timvieira/blog/content/sampling-without-replacement.md

 **Priority sampling**: Priority sampling (Duffield et al., 2005;
-[Duffield et al., 2007](http://nickduffield.net/download/papers/priority.pdf)) is a remarkable simple algorithm, which is essentially optimal for our task if we assume no knowledge of $f$.
+[Duffield et al., 2007](http://nickduffield.net/download/papers/priority.pdf)) is a remarkably simple algorithm, which is essentially optimal for our task if we assume no knowledge of $f$.
 Here is pseudocode for priority sampling (PS), based on the alternative formulation.